steevelaquitaine/spikebias/README.md

 * OS: Ubuntu 24.04.1 LTS and Mac OS X 10.15.7 (BuildVersion: 19H2026)
 * Software dependencies: python 3.11.10 and the dependencies listed in envs/

+Versions the software has been tested on: the versions referenced above.

 # Installation guide

 ## Instructions